jremington/Feather-LoRa-Networks/RHRouter-fixed-4node/Readme.md

 The network was tested by uncommenting `#define RH_NETWORK_TEST 1` in RHRouter.h, which enforces this rule regardless of actual connectivity.

-In the client.ino example, the client originates a message to the end server (SERVER3), which responds to the originator to acknowledge receipt.
+In the `rf95_router_client.ino` example, the client originates a message to the end server (SERVER3), which responds to the originator to acknowledge receipt.
 Message delivery is reliable and automatically acknowledged by intermediate nodes.
 However, any of the other servers may also be addressed, and they will respond with an identifying message.
 In this way the servers (repeaters) can be individually checked for correct operation.
 Servers forward messages not addressed to themselves silently.